saiemgilani/game-on-paper-app/README.md

 ```

 Test API requests using Postman -- Send a GET request to `localhost:5000/cfb/pbp/<ESPN gameId>`.
-Test the frontend using a browser -- load up `localhost:8000/cfb/game/<ESPN gameId>`.
+Test the frontend using a browser -- load up `localhost:8000/cfb`.

 ## To-Do: